-With its mission of educating and supporting pre-professionals and professionals in acquiring evidence-based knowledge and skills to provide state-of-the-art practices in postsecondary services for students with disabilities, the Center on Postsecondary Education and Disability (CPED) has evolved since 1984 when disability support services for students with learning disabilities were initiated in the University of Connecticut Neag School of Education.
+With its mission of educating and supporting pre-professionals and professionals in acquiring evidence-based knowledge and skills to provide state-of-the-art practices in postsecondary services for students with disabilities, the Collaborative on Postsecondary Education and Disability (CPED) has evolved since 1984 when disability support services for students with learning disabilities were initiated in the University of Connecticut Neag School of Education.
 The Center is now internationally recognized as a major center for research, training, and professional development activities regarding postsecondary education and transition for students with disabilities.

 Direct Services, Research, and Professional Development